 At OSU-Oklahoma City, you will earn an associate in applied science degree with a major in Nurse Science.
-The general and related courses required for this degree will assist in providing you with the knowledge and skills you need to care for your patients and will assure that you meet the requirements of the Oklahoma State Regents for Higher Education for earning a college degree.
+The general and related courses required for this degree will assist in providing you with the knowledge and skills you need to care for your patients and their families.
+Certain general education courses also are required by the Oklahoma State Regents for Higher Education for anyone earning a college degree.

 Will courses taken at other universities transfer to the OSU-OKC Nursing Program?

-General education courses such as English Composition and Psychology will usually transfer if they are three-credit-hour courses.
+Some do.
+General education courses, such as English Composition and Psychology, will usually transfer if they are three-credit-hour courses.
 Science courses must be a minimum of four credit hours and must have a lab.
-Check the Course Equivalency Transfer Guides in the Nursing Office.
-If the science courses you took are not on the transfer guides you must obtain a course description and submit it to the nursing department.
-You may also log onto the following website to check course equivalency: http://www.okhighered.org/artic/mainmen.html
+The Oklahoma State Regents for Higher Education Course Equivalency Project website (https://www.okhighered.org/CourseSearch) allows you to review the content area charts or you can click the searchable CEP Database on that same page to determine equivalency.
+For courses that are not on the transfer guides, you must obtain a course description and submit it to the nursing department.

 How long will it take to complete the Nursing Program?